hmrc/mdtp-dog-team-apprentice/tasks/random-number-guesser.md

 * The user has a limited number of guesses, and will "lose" if they exceed this number.
 * Let the user decide if they would like to play again upon a correct guess, or upon running out of guesses.
+* The script should keep track of the average number of guesses the user takes before a correct one, and tell them their current average after every game.

 Possible approach
 ---------------